kmmoore/mosquitos/README.md

     `sudo apt-get install gnu-efi`

-  2. Run `make` from the base directory.
+  2. Run `./build.sh` from the base directory.

   3. This will produce an EFI bootloader file (`build/loader.efi`) and a kernel file (`build/kernel`) that can be used to boot a virtual machine.